Cost to Build a Custom Home in Toronto?

 York$370 – $400

-These regional cost variations are influenced by land acquisition costs, local building regulations, access to trades, and market demand
+These regional cost variations are influenced by land acquisition costs, local building regulations, access to trades, and market demand.
+Many Toronto homeowners compare these figures when deciding if they want to stay within the city or build outside Toronto while still remaining close to it.

 The type of home you plan to build has a significant impact on the total cost.
 A standard detached production home will generally cost less than a custom home, which is tailored to unique architectural plans and design specifications.